International Bird Rescue’s Bird Banding Programs

 Brown pelicans are one of our most frequently re-sighted birds.
 Occasionally, we get in questions on birds sighted in the gulf or on the east coast.
 It is very rare that to get a report of a California Brown Pelican banded at International Bird Rescue to make it over to the east coast.
 Note that our blue bands use a single letter followed by two numbers; any other combination is likely a band from elsewhere.

-For example, brown pelicans banded during the BP spill were fitted with pink, red and orange leg markers (more info is available on this USFWS press release).
+For example, Brown Pelicans banded during the 2010 Gulf of Mexico Deepwater Horizon oil spill were fitted with pink, red and orange leg markers.
 These should be reported directly to the Bird Banding Lab

 Green and blue colored leg markers using different letter/number combinations than ours have also been used in Texas, Alabama and Florida.
 For more info on these banding programs and to report a sighting of a blue or green banded bird in the gult, please go to the Pelican Project’s website operated by the U.S.G.S.
 South Carolina Cooperative Research Unit and Clemson University.